Vonng/pigsty/README.md

 ### Monitoring System

 Pigsty provides a battery-included [Monitoring System](doc/monitoring-system.md).
-Which is specially designed for managing large-scale PostgreSQL clusters, and consist of thousands of metrics and dozens of dashboards.
+Which is specially designed for managing large-scale PostgreSQL clusters, and consist of thousands of metrics and 30+ dashboards.

 ![](doc/img/pg-overview.jpg)